-The micro-fulfillment center industry is growing fast, and many leading retailers are deploying warehouse automation systems at large scale.
+The micro-fulfillment center industry is growing fast, and many leading retailers are deploying warehouse automation systems at large scales.
 In a report from January 2021, Research and Markets estimated a $10 billion business opportunity for micro-fulfillment centers by 2026.

 - When buying products online, customers now expect same-day delivery at the lowest possible cost.
 With some products, even a one-hour delivery may be expected.